Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Introduction

-The choice to explicitly represent fractures results in a significantly higher computational cost than stochastic continuum~\cite{neuman2005trends} or dual porosity/permeability~\cite{lichtner2014modeling} models where upscaled effective properties are used to account for fracture properties.
+The choice to explicitly represent fractures in DFN results in a significantly higher computational cost than stochastic continuum~\citep{neuman2005trends}, dual porosity/permeability \citep{lichtner2014modeling}, and generalized upscaled models~\citep{sweeney2019upscaled} where upscaled effective properties are used to account for fracture properties, cf Berre et al.~\citep{berre2018flow} for a discussion of the benefits and drawbacks of each method.
 Once a network is constructed, the individual fractures are meshed for computation and the governing equations for flow and transport are numerically integrated on the computational mesh.
+Due to the inherent uncertainty in characterizing the subsurface, multiple realizations of each DFN are required, which further increases the computational demand~\citep{osthus2020probabilistic}.
 The number of mesh cells required for a DFN depends on the number of fractures, the density of the network, and the range of length scales being resolved.
 Even modest sized DFNs containing $\mathcal{O}(10^2)$ fractures can have a mesh that contains several million nodes.
-Because of limited computational resources, the first DFN models either represented networks as a set of connected pipes~\cite{cacas1990modeling,dershowitz1999derivation} or were two-dimensional representations~\cite{de2004influence}.
-Despite the large scale of DFN computations, high performance computing (HPC) enables flow and transport simulations in large three-dimensional DFNs~\cite{berrone2013pde,berrone2015parallel,erhel2009flow,hyman2015dfnworks,mustapha2007new,pichot2010mixed,pichot2012generalized}.
+Because of limited computational resources, the first DFN models either represented networks as a set of connected pipes~\citep{cacas1990modeling,dershowitz1999derivation} or were two-dimensional representations~\citep{de2004influence}.
+Despite the large scale of DFN computations, high performance computing (HPC) enables flow and transport simulations in large three-dimensional DFNs~\citep{berrone2013pde,berrone2015parallel,erhel2009flow,hyman2015dfnworks,mustapha2007new,pichot2010mixed,pichot2012generalized}.